human-writes/sdk/README.md

 It is not tested in real life yet.
 I you want to use it, please send me feedback of your experience to _ohmyinbox99_at_gmail_dot_com_ (yes that's it).

+## Changelog

+v0.5.46 - Fix a bug on that prevented CodeWriter from working some cases.

 ## Roadmap

 New features to come: